 The 8.5-acre Aubrey Park is an award-winning recreational area for its rolling hills, four softball fields, snack shop, spectacular walking trails, picnic areas, and native tree groves.
 Other similar parks include Black Mountain Park, Starridge Park, Arbolitos Sport Fields, Adobe Ridge Mini Park, Highland Ranch Park, Silverset Park, Old Powat Park, Hilleary Park, and Garden Park.
 The area’s golf courses are actually shared with the neighboring communities.
 Carmel Highland Golf and Tennis and Carmel Mountain Ranch Country Club are two of the more popular ones.
 Shopping is quite convenient for Poway residents with large centers at Poway Valley Center and Carriage Center West, although Carmel Mountain Plaza has several more offerings and is not too far away.

-Stunning, Italian Villa, constructed by acclaimed architect John Jensen and master builder Greg Agee, sits on an expansive 43,996 SF lot in the exclusive, secured, and ga...
+Stunning, Tuscan Villa, constructed by acclaimed architect John Jensen and master builder Greg Agee, sits on an expansive 43,996 SF view lot in the exclusive, secured, an...